 It is possible that a hen will become so enamored with the perfect dust bath you make for her that she will start using it as a nest and laying eggs there.

 Check the dust baths for eggs during your morning collection so that you do not miss any that were intended for your breakfast plate or incubator.

 Chicken dust baths are not just enjoyable for the hens.
 It is really fun to sit and watch the hens romping about in what can amount to play in their dirt baths.

-They will chatter to each other and have a grand old time while getting rid of the parasites that can make them sick.
+They will chatter with each other and have a grand old time while getting rid of the parasites that can make them sick.

 Tara Dodrill is a homesteading and survival journalist and author.
 She lives on a small ranch with her family in Appalachia.
 She has been both a host and frequent guest on preparedness radio shows.
 In addition to the publication of her first book, ‘Power Grid Down: How to Prepare, Survive, and Thrive after the Lights go Out’, Dodrill also travels to offer prepping tips and hands-on training and survival camps and expos.